MLH-Fellowship/project-22-sum-17-aleena-emily-zareen/README.md

 ## Building Process :hammer_and_wrench:

 To build the website, we used:
-- Flask for frameworks
-- HTML for structure
+- Python, Flask - Template Inheritance, Block Content, Routing and Variable Rules
-- CSS for styling
+- HTML, CSS - Structure and Styling Layouts

 ## Installation